Alister Clark: Where Alister Clark roses can be seen

 Public gardens in suitable climates beyond Australia contain a tiny number of his roses.
-The Monserrate Palace garden at Sintra outside Lisbon in Portugal has three.
-Sangerhausen in north Germany has a small selection of Clark roses including two which would otherwise be extinct.
-Many of his roses were popular in the US between the wars and, after a long lapse, interest has revived.
+The Monserrate Palace garden at Sintra outside Lisbon has three.
+Sangerhausen in northern Germany has a small selection of Clark roses including two which would otherwise be extinct.
+Many of his roses were popular in the United States between the wars and, after a long lapse, interest has revived.
 So far this is only partly shown in public collections.
-The Descanso Gardens, La Canada Flintridge, California have had 55 and are said to be restoring their collection.
+The Descanso Gardens in La Cañada Flintridge, California have had 55 and are said to be restoring their collection.
 Roses Unlimited of Laurens, South Carolina has 18 Clark roses on its list.
 'Borderer' is said to be the Clark rose most popular with American gardeners.
-A few European collectors of hybrid gigantea crosses have Clark examples in private gardens.
+Few European collectors of hybrid gigantea crosses have Clark examples in private gardens.